 - Even if there was angst, it wasn’t the type that makes you want to shake the characters and slap them on the face because you think the drama is bullshit.
-No, this drama was understandable, especially coming from a character with such sweet and shy disposition such as Conor.
+No, this drama was understandable, especially coming from a character with such a sweet and shy disposition such as Conor.
 He’s not completely experienced in the field of love and is a non-conflicting person who prefers to hide instead of coming onto someone’s face.

 - Conor is shy, a TOTAL NERD, super dorky and wears a funny tie from Doctor Who to his first meeting with Wells.

-- Wells is gorgeous, moody, powerful, rude but respects people – to a degree, if they deserve it.
+- Wells is gorgeous, moody, powerful, rude but respects people – to a degree if they deserve it.

 - Wells is also controlling, demanding – especially in bed where he’s a demanding ass.

-- Deb is such a great character, sassy, funny and smart.
+- Deb is such a great character, sassy, funny, and smart.
 She is also not afraid of Wells’ and is ready to put him in place even if he’s her boss.

 - I love there is no female getting in their way, there is a healthy friendship between males and females even between males without romance.